Schools & teachers

 The School of Information Technologies is working to foster relationships with schools, teachers and school students around NSW, and Australia.
 Below is a summary of the activities we run for high school students and teachers.
 For more information please use the links below or to be included on our outreach email list and poster mailout.

 The Girls' Programming Network (GPN) is an extra-curricular program run by girls, for girls.
 In this one-day workshop participants have the opportunity to develop their own games, learn about digital media, sound, image and video manipulation and even create smart phone applications.

 |Who:||For female students in high school interested in Computers and Information Technology, with or without programming experience.|

 One workshop per term.
-Dates for 2014 are:
+The dates for 2016 are: